akbarsaladin36/organization-cms-backend/README.md

-<h1 align="center">Express - Backend Boilerplate with MySQL</h1>
+<h1 align="center">Backend Organization CMS - Nodejs & Mysql</h1>

-This API is created by me to make backend job more easier.
-With this boilerplate, you can free to use, change, and add any request that you need for your backend website.
+This API is created by me to make backend for content management system for organization.
 This API use Express as Nodejs framework and MySQL as store database.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With